spineldb/spineldb/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by a Code of Conduct.
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please take a moment to read it.
-(A `CODE_OF_CONDUCT.md` file can be added later).

 ---